 In case of hazardous road conditions or severe inclement weather, the starting of classes may be delayed or cancelled.
-The delayed starting time or possible closing of school will be announced by means of the One Call Now system, local TV, and radio stations.
-Parents and students are urged to listen for such announcements and are asked not to call the school.
+The delayed starting time or possible closing of school will be announced by means of the local TV and radio stations and on the district web page.